Nelly-Whitney/LITA_Class_Project3/README.md

 By achieving these goals, the analysis will help the organization better understand its workforce dynamics, identify areas for improvement, and implement strategies to enhance employee retention.

 #### Data Sources
-The dataset for thsi analysis was provided by the Incubator Hub
+The dataset for this analysis was provided by the Incubator Hub

 #### Tools Used
 - Microsoft Excel